"Head" single Out Now

 2 Boards: DV Tape Camcorder Video Shot and Directed by Zach Parinella in Colorado Springs, CO

-Cocordion’s unique musical styling evolved from a bedroom project started in 2014 by singer/songwriter Mitchell Macura.
+Cocordion’s musical styling evolved from a bedroom project started in 2014 by singer/songwriter Mitchell Macura.
 Originally a solo project constructed out of loopscape and samples, Cocordion evolved into a 3 piece in 2016 when Mitchell’s brother Mason and friend Isaac Martinez joined.
-After gigging and touring as a 3 piece, the project tracked “Expectations” the latest record set to release 10/27/2017 in their home in Colorado Springs.
+After gigging and touring as a 3 piece, the project tracked “Expectations” the latest record released 10/27/2017 in their home in Colorado Springs.
 In the final stages of the record, Isaac Martinez left the group to continue his solo work and Thom Spano joined the band.
-The 3 piece is set to tour the south west December 2017 and is currently writing another record.
+Cocordion continues to record in their basement and intends to put out another full length record in the near future.

 Expectations oscillates between somber and reflective to dissonant and distorted.
 An initial listen wouldn’t reveal the band’s roots being caught between rural and urban Colorado, but the quiet and loneliness of the high prairie can easily be heard in many of the album’s eight tracks.- Denver Westword (full article HERE)